 This post has partner links that I may receive compensation for at no cost to you.
 Thank you!

 While there are many great reasons to visit the beautiful city of Porto, port tasting is a must-do.
-The city’s position at the mouth of the Douro River has made it the home of dozens of port houses.
+The city’s position at the mouth of the Douro River has made it the home of dozens of the best port houses.
 The grapes are grown upriver in the Douro Valley, which is worthy of a visit itself in order to see the terraced land & the annual harvesting by hand of 120 unique grape varieties in September.
 My guide to port tasting in Porto will help you get the best out of your visit, since the amount of choices can be overwhelming.

 Most of Porto’s port scene is located in Gaia, which is on the south side of the Douro.
 Here you will find blocks of port houses, with their branded signs identifying each building.
 In addition to the port lodges, there are also plenty of liquor stores and other bars where you can purchase port.